Ensono/stacks-webapp-template/packages/template-cli/README.md

 ```
 Open Browser and hit [http://localhost:3000](http://localhost:3000)

-8. To get a local deployment open the following files and comment these lines
+7. To get a local deployment open the following files and uncomment these lines

 `${YOUR_GIT_STACKS_WEB_APP_PATH}/stacks-webapp-template/deploy/terraform/azure/provider.tf`
 ```terraform